 Clark and Madrid Support Staff

-Ms. Julia Blatchford, Madrid Coordinator
+Ms. Julia Blatchford, Clark in Madrid Program Director

 Primary contact and advisor for Clark-in-Madrid.
 Provides on-the-ground support to students studying in Madrid, including orientation, 24/7 emergency support, and local cultural expertise.